GabrielBram/EmbASI_release_paper_data/README.md

-# This dataset contains the input file, generation, HPC submission scripts, and output files for the Manuscript A General Pythonic Framework for DFT-in-DFT and WF-in-DFT Embedding
+#  Dataset for Manuscript entitled: A General Pythonic Framework for DFT-in-DFT and WF-in-DFT Embedding
 ## by Gabriel Bramley, Pavel Stishenko, Volker Blum, and Andrew Logsdail

 The datasets contain calculation performed with the EmbASI QM/QM embedding wrapper (https://github.com/tamm-cci/EmbASI) interfaced to the FHI-aims all-electron, full-potential software package.
+Each directory contains the input file, generation, HPC submission scripts, and output files for calculations related to the publication

 The directory structure and the corresponding Sections in the manuscript are specified below: